pololu/rpicsim/docs/DefiningSimulationClass.md

 Pins
 ----

-You can use {RPicSim::Sim::ClassDefinitionMethods#def_pin def_pin} to define an alternative name for a pin.
+You can use {RPicSim::Sim::ClassDefinitionMethods#def_pin def_pin} in your simulation class to define an alternative name for a pin.
 For more information, see {file:Pins.md}.

 Variables
 ----

-You can use {RPicSim::Sim::ClassDefinitionMethods#def_var def_var} to define a variable in RAM, program memory, or EEPROM.
+You can use {RPicSim::Sim::ClassDefinitionMethods#def_var def_var} in your simulation class to define a variable in RAM, program memory, or EEPROM.
 For more information, see {file:Variables.md}.